MarioRuiz/slack-smart-bot/README.md

             respond "Thanks, I'm happy to be awake" else
             respond "I don't understand"
-            ask("are you sure do you want me to sleep? (yes or no)", "go to sleep", from) end
+            ask "are you sure do you want me to sleep? (yes or no)" end
       end